AllStarLink/app_rpt/README.md

 - Enable debug to reproduce the issue.
 You can do this by running `core set debug 5 app_rpt` (less than or greater than 5 depending on the issue and how chatty the debug log level is).
 You can also enable debug all the time in `asterisk.conf`.
 To get debug output on the CLI, you will need to add the `debug` level to the `console => ` log file in `logger.conf`.
 A debug log from the CLI in the seconds leading immediately up to the issue should be provided.

+- For segfault issues, a backtrace is needed.
+Use `ast_coredumper` to get a backtrace and post the relevant threads from `full.txt` (almost always Thread 1): https://wiki.asterisk.org/wiki/display/AST/Getting+a+Backtrace (you can also run `phreaknet backtrace` - make sure to adjust the paste duration from 24 hours if you link the paste link)

 - Describe what led up to the issue and how it can be reproduced on our end.

 - Any other context that might be helpful in fixing the issue.